bdefore/universal-redux/README.md

 ### Local development

-If you'd like to modify the starter while running a project that uses it, I've found that npm version 2 tends to cause issues including multiple versions of React, which cause script errors, if you symlink or drop it into your project's `node_modules` manually.
-You may prefer to use `PROJECT_PATH=/path/to/project npm run dev` from the starter root, which will watch for changes and copy them over to your project's `node_modules/redux-universal-starter/lib` directory.
+If you'd like to modify the renderer while running a project that uses it, I've found that npm version 2 tends to cause issues including multiple versions of React, which cause script errors, if you symlink or drop it into your project's `node_modules` manually.
+You may prefer to use `PROJECT_PATH=/path/to/project npm run dev` from the renderer root, which will watch for changes and copy them over to your project's `node_modules/redux-universal-renderer/lib` directory.

 ### Known Issues